8 March, 2020

 It’s hard to stay positive when it feels like an ever-growing portion of the workday is consumed by word processing – and it’s the part of law practice that is least exciting.
 Lawyers are already busy, so going to a full-week class or spending CLE time learning to be more efficient at MS Word and Excel probably seems unappealing.
 However, it is worth it.
 There are more time-saving tricks in Word than you can imagine, and the time invested will pay off handsomely.

 Nevertheless, training is time-consuming and expensive.
 So wouldn’t it be better to use technology that doesn’t require training?
 Or, better yet, can learn your usage habits as you use it?
 A great deal of time is spent proofreading.
-And in that stage, a new tool that doesn’t require any training can help.
+And in that stage, a popular tool that doesn’t require any training can help.
 PerfectIt is an add-in for MS Word that is widely used by professional editors that now includes a built-in style sheet for lawyers called American Legal Style.
 It checks spelling for terms of art, capitalization, italicization, and other aspects of legal style.
 It also learns as you use it.
 It cannot replace proofreading a document manually, but it can dramatically cut the amount of time you spend on it.

 Lawyers who fail to embrace technology will struggle with billing pressures and burn out.
 To spend more time crafting creative legal solutions, you need to get through the administrative tasks faster and use your peak performance hours for the most thought-provoking work.